 - Register during the first session (cannot register for the second session), if you are registering for the Summer semester.

 - Participate in the online seminars that allow you an opportunity for reflective learning and sharing.
 When registering for the practicum, you are registering for the online practicum seminar to be completed with your practicum.

-- Submit an abstract.
+- Submit an e-Magazine page.

 - Complete an evaluation.

 A checklist is available to help you plan your experience.

 You, your community preceptor and your faculty sponsor should discuss (use example learning contract) and finalize the practicum requirements.
 Complete the Learning Contract before you go on site.
 Use the Learning Contract to clearly define:

 - learning objectives